-With tax day just a few days away, many people wait in expectation their tax refund.
-This money might go towards a new TV, vacation, or another luxury item; paying down credit card debt; adding to a savings account; or many other options.
+With tax day just a few days away, many people wait in expectation of their tax refund.
+This money might go towards a new TV, vacation, or another luxury item; paying down credit card debt; adding to a savings account, or many other options.
 Unfortunately, some may find their dreams of a vacation ending early when their tax refund gets garnished towards an outstanding bill.
 How can you make sure this doesn’t happen?
 Know what you owe before you file your taxes.

 The 411 on Tax Refund Garnishment

-You may feel as though your tax refund money belongs to you, since you worked hard to make the money through your wages in the first place.
+You may feel as though your tax refund money belongs to you since you worked hard to make the money through your wages in the first place.
 However, that is not exactly the case.
 Several government agencies, including the IRS, have the right to garnish all or part of your refund if you have outstanding debt.
-This is known as the Treasury Offset Program, or TOP.
+This is known as the Treasury Offset Program or TOP.
 The Treasury’s Financial Management Service, a part of the U.S. Department of Treasury, administers this program.
 It allows for certain state and federal government agencies to offset your debt with your tax refund.
 They can do the same with other federal payments, but the most common one is a tax refund.

 The only agencies who can garnish your tax refund are those that fall under the TOP, all of which are governmental agencies.
 You do not have to worry about creditors from outstanding credit card debt or other private loans taking your refund.
 Not all governmental agencies fall under this program, either.

 In addition to your federal income tax with the IRS, other outstanding payments that can garnish your tax refund include:

 - Federal debts not relating to tax